-It's been a long time coming, but I finally got around to creating a personal site I'm proud of.
+It's been a long time coming, but I finally got around to creating a personal site that I'm proud of.
 This a complete rebuild of my tired (and somewhat half-arsed) version, which lived over at devignerforhire.com for a couple years.

 The motivation behind the rebuild was multi-fold...

 Firstly, I was never really happy with the old site.
 It was somewhat rushed and never finished and has been a thorn in my side for way too long.
 The story of the cobblers shoes comes to mind.

 Second, I have a bunch of side projects which have been sitting stagnant gathering dust and rather than bouncing between them, bring the relevant stuff like my themes, tutorials, design resources, videos, photos under a single roof will allow my to continue to iterate and improve.

 Third, I wanted to setup the ability for people to sponsor tutorials, as a way of generating some revenue through the site.

 Lastly, I wanted a project where I could test out different components of the JAMstack and showcase my skills as a designer and front-end developer.